Xinglab/rPGA/README.md

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping personal transcriptomes to personal genomes.
 As of version 1.0.1, rPGA will also generate allele specific alignments using the "run alleles" option (see Usage).
+As of version 1.1.1, rPGA will N-mask known RNA-editing sites when making the personal genomes (see --rnaedit flag in Usage).

 Overview
 ------------